 The Emotions Associated With Male Infertility

-Although it is natural for both men and women to experience grief and sadness when they learn that they are unable to conceive, there are certain emotions that are linked to infertility in men.
+Although it is natural for both men and women to experience grief and sadness when they learn that they are unable to conceive, there are certain emotions that have a higher percentage of being linked to men dealing with male-factor infertility.
 In most cases, infertility in men will be accompanied by emotions such as anger, shame, anxiety, resentment, confusion, stress and depression.

-If there are no interventions to help the affected person cope with the situation or overcome infertility, the end result could be suicide.
+If there are no interventions to help the affected person cope with the situation or overcome infertility, the end result could lead a number of negative directions.

 The Feeling of Guilt and Inadequacy